constructorlabs/react-quizmachine/README.md

 7.High Score table

 ##Technologies used
-I implemented a solution using React and Redux.
+I implemented a solution using React, Redux with asynchronous fetches from the opentdb.com API to load general knowledge questions and answers.

 ##Own Thoughts and Findings
 I found the project really satisfying in terms of getting to grips with state within Redux and the use of actions.
 I haven't optimised my code and am sure I could review and improve upon it.
 I don't think my use of state is ideal especially when handing the current status of the game.
 I'm pleased that I have managed to keep my reducers mainly pure and free from masses of functionality.
 I have moved my logic to within my actions and have made use of getState, however I am concerned about having such a large index.js action file and would like to find out if it is possible to split this into more logical modules.
 I need to continue working towards making my components manageable.
 I realise that I should have split my presentational components into smaller ones and will try to refactor it.